CapstoneVIP/CapstoneProject/dwms_v1.0/README.md

 # Dude Where's My Shuttle?
-(WIP)
+## Prototype Version 1.0

 The goal of this application is to update students of the University of Nebraska campus of when a shuttle is going to show up.
 To accomplish this we used a Raspberry Pi (RPi) and FONA 808 GSM/GPS breakout board.
 The FONA is capable of using serial "AT" commands to get, set, receive, and transfer data from it's built in GPS and 2G GSM hardware.

 ## To begin the following hardware was used:
 <ol>